By focusing on sustainability factors, ESG investing offers the opportunity for investors to make a positive impact.

 Environmental, social and governance (ESG) investing has gone from a fringe interest to a dominant market force.
 In today’s markets, you can hardly escape the subject.

-Over just the last few years, there's been a remarkable surge in the ESG space—the growing subset of responsible investing that incorporates long-term sustainability issues into its decision-making criteria.
-Factors like climate change, for example, are a very real risk—and companies that recognize that risk, and develop a strategy for it, will be better positioned than those that don't.
-For example, RBC recently published its Climate Blueprint, which acts as a guide for how the firm will address its own climate-related risks.
+Over just the last few years, there’s been a remarkable surge in the ESG space—the growing subset of responsible investing that incorporates long-term sustainability and ESG considerations into its decision-making criteria.
+Factors like climate change, for example, are a very real risk—and companies that recognize that risk, and develop a strategy for it, will be better positioned than those that don’t.
+For example, RBC’s Climate Blueprint is the firm’s enterprise strategy that acts as a guide for how RBC plans to address its own climate-related risks and path to accelerate clean economic growth, and support its clients in a socially inclusive transition to net-zero.

 That’s a win-win, producing better outcomes for the planet and society while also generating returns for investors.

-“Interest in ESG has only gotten more pronounced in 2020 due to the pandemic and renewed focus on racial equality,” says Kevin McDevitt, director of global manager research for RBC Wealth Management-U.S.
+“Interest in ESG has only been more pronounced since 2020 due to the pandemic and renewed focus on racial equality,” says Kevin McDevitt, director of global manager research for RBC Wealth Management-U.S.

 By focusing on sustainability factors, ESG investing offers the opportunity for investors to make a positive impact.
 The question, though, is whether they need to sacrifice gains in the process.